bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

 ### Update a Consignment to Add a Shipping Option

-Please note that only one consignment can be updated at a time.
 To update a consignment, add your `consignmentId` and the appropriate `shippingOptionId` (located inside of the `availableShippingOptions` object) to the PUT request parameters.
 See [Update Checkout Consignment](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-checkout-api/checkout-consignments/checkoutsconsignmentsbycheckoutidandconsignmentidput) for more information.

+>**Note:** Only one consignment can be updated at a time.

 We will create a helper function, `updateConsignment()`, to accomplish this.